-- assets at fair value through profit or loss, including assets held for trading and assets designated at fair value through profit or loss; - assets available for sale, carried at fair value, with fair value variations recognized in Other comprehensive income; - assets held to maturity, carried at amortized cost; - loans and receivables, carried at amortized cost using the effective interest method.
+- assets at fair value through profit or loss, including assets held for trading and assets designated at fair value through profit or loss; - assets available for sale, carried at fair value, with fair value variations recognized in Other comprehensive income; - · assets held to maturity, carried at amortized cost; - loans and receivables, carried at amortized cost using the effective interest method.

 Financial assets are classified according to their nature and use by the Company at the time of initial recognition.
 The fair value option of designating financial assets in the category assets at fair value through profit or loss is used by the Company for its assets matching the insurance contract liabilities and investment contract liabilities, except for mortgages and other loans and bonds that are not quoted on an active market.
-Thus, any changes in the fair value of underlying assets matched to the insurance contract liabilities and investment contract liabilities.
+Thus, any changes in the fair value of underlying assets matched to the insurance contract liabilities and investment contract liabilities are directly reflected in the insurance contract liabilities and investment contract liabilities.
 Changes in fair value of assets matching these liabilities and changes in corresponding insurance contract liabilities and investment contract liabilities are directly recognized in the Income Statement in order to avoid a mismatch that would otherwise arise.